justinshapiro/csci4761-assignment2/README.md

 Notes
 ---------

-- This is an application with two components that run independently of each other: client.cpp and server.cpp. "make" must be typed twice on two different machines to compile two different applications which happen to communicate with each other over TCP sockets
+- This is an application with two components that run independently of each other: `client.cpp` and `server.cpp`. "`make`" must be typed twice on two different machines to compile two different applications which happen to communicate with each other over TCP sockets

-- Calender.cpp defines a Calender object that manages the database file and helps manage appointments and accounts.
-Calender.cpp assists server.cpp and therefore should only be on the server computer.
+- Calender.cpp defines a `Calender` object that manages the database file and helps manage appointments and accounts. `Calender.cpp` assists server.cpp and therefore should only be on the server computer.

-- client.cpp knows absolutely nothing about Calender.cpp, it is simply a program that contains forms for the user to enter data and parses this data into a format accepted by the server
+- client.cpp knows absolutely nothing about `Calender.cpp`, it is simply a program that contains forms for the user to enter data and parses this data into a format accepted by the server

 - The database file always exists on the server, so once an account has been created an populated with appointments, that account will be accessible on subsequent runs even after terminating the client server program